 Why did you set up The Positive Page?

 I set up The Positive Page back in 2017.
-Growing up I found it difficult to get the support I needed because of the lack of space in mental health services.
-After talking to many other people my age throughout 2015/16, I realised how this was a problem that stretched further than I ever thought.
+Growing up I found it difficult to get the support I needed.
+After talking to other people my age, I realised how this was a problem that stretched further than I ever thought.
 Thousands of people sit on waiting lists for support and some don’t even get in.
 Although I got support in the end, this endlessly frustrated me.
 I wanted to create something that everyone could access- to connect to other people with mental illness and to make people feel less alone.

-I’m currently 19, so before I set up The Positive Page, I was at school doing my GCSEs and then at college.
-For my A levels, I did Media Studies, Photography and Film Studies and had planned to go into either design or photography- but I decided to run the Positive Page instead.
+I’m currently 19, so before I set up The Positive Page, I was at college.
+For my A levels, I did Media Studies, Photography and Film Studies and had planned to go into photography.
+After a while, I decided to run the Positive Page instead.
 I got inspired by the other support accounts I saw on Instagram and I wanted to create something that could do the same.

 What products do you offer your customers?